lancachenet/monolithic/README.md

 CACHE_DISK_SIZE 1000000m
 ```

-In addition, there is an environment variable to control the max cache age
+In addition, there is an environment variable to control the max cache age.

 ```
 CACHE_MAX_AGE 3650d
 ````

 You can override these at run time by adding the following to your docker run command.
-They accept the standard nginx notation for sizes (k/m/g/t) and durations (m/h/d)
+They accept the standard nginx notation for sizes (k/m/g/t) and durations (m/h/d).

 ```
 -e CACHE_MEM_SIZE=4000m -e CACHE_DISK_SIZE=1000g
 ```

 ## Tuning your cache
 Steam in particular has some inherrent limitations caused by the adherence to the HTTP spec connection pool.
-As such steam download speed are highly dependent on the latency between your server and the steam cdn servers.
-In the event you find your initial download speed with the default settings is slow this can be resolved by allocating more IP's to your ache.
-We suggest adding one IP at a time to see how much gain can be had (4 seems to work for a number of people)
+As such steam's download speed is highly dependent on the latency between your server and the steam cdn servers.
+In the event you find your initial download speed with the default settings is slow this can be resolved by allocating more IP's to your cache.
+We suggest adding one IP at a time to see how much gain can be had (4 seems to work for a number of people).
 ### Step 1: Adding IP's to your docker host
 Consult your OS documentation in order to add additional IP addresses onto your docker cache host machine
 ### Step 2: Adding IP's to your cache container